Expand the category you’re interested in to read the installation instructions.

 START

-Before installation, read this instructions carefully and follow the installation procedures and guidelines for occupational health and safety agencies (OSHA).
+Before installation, read these instructions carefully and follow the installation procedures and guidelines for occupational health and safety agencies (OSHA).
 It is recommended to use personal protective equipment when moving and performing work on the roof.

 This includes, among others, protection against falling and personal protective equipment such as gloves, protective glasses, protective helmet and safety braces, etc. Avoid contact with sharp edges of metal sheets.
 Tin and PVC products are recyclable.
-Utilization should be made at a selective waste collection point after the product life cycle is completed.
+Utilisation should be made at a selective waste collection point after the product life cycle is completed.

-The installation of the system in accordance with the instructions below, guarantees the correct and reliable operation of the PVC gutter system.
+The installation of the system in accordance with the instructions below guarantees the correct and reliable operation of the PVC gutter system.

-The PVC material from which the gutter system is made requires taking into account the thermal phenomenon of extending the system components.
-Properly designed and installed fittings of the system, ensure proper temperature compensation for long elements.
+The PVC SAXON STEEL Gutter system should not be mounted below 5°C. The PVC material from which the gutter system is made requires taking into account the thermal phenomenon of extending the system components.
+Properly designed and installed fittings of the system ensure proper temperature compensation for long elements.
+The assembly elements of the system (gutter hooks, steel clamps) allow free movement of gutters and drain pipes.
+It is recommended to store the system in the original packaging and a shaded place until assembly.

 1. Preparation of the roof structure and bracket installation